PROMOTING QIGONG AND ENERGY MEDICINE THROUGH RESEARCH & EDUCATION

 A fundamental tenet of Energy Medicine is that the human body emits and receives a broad spectrum of electromagnetic and acoustic radiation and that these oscillating energy fields regulate the function of the body's physical and chemical processes.

-Introduction to the fundamentals of practicing the Art of Qigong.
+Introduction to the fundamentals of practicing the Art of Qigong and Tai Chi.

-Beginning about 1980, extensive clinical and experimental research on medical applications of Qigong was carried out by scientists in China.
-Most of these studies were reported only at international conferences, and only a few were published because suitable scientific journals were not available in China.
-The Qigong and Energy Medicine Database™ contains abstracts collected by the Qigong Institute since 1984.
+By the early 1980's research was underway in China, South Korea, and Japan on clinical and medical applications of Qigong.
+Most of these studies were reported only at international conferences, but abstracts were available in English.
+The Qigong and Energy Medicine Database™ was the first online resource for these abstracts and contains Western medical research collected by the Qigong Institute since 1984.

 Qigong changes the expression of genes related to energy metabolism, insulin secretion and inflammatory pathways, an important step to improved health and fitness.